Committees: 2023-2024

 The Legal Redress Committee shall: (1) investigate all cases reported to it; (2) supervise all litigation in which the branch is interested and; (3) keep the National office and the branch informed on the progress of every case.
 It shall not give legal advice.

-Membership Committee – Steven Goings, Chair
+Membership Committee – Active, No Chair

 Political Action Committee – Wes White, Chair